incluDna/Restaurant_reservation_backend/README.md

 #### Extra credit: Review restaurant ⭐⭐⭐⭐⭐
 - user can add review for restaurant they have gone
-   * check by reservation id
+   * checked by reservation id
    * also check: review date will be "After" reservation date

 #### Running